OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Perform input validation

 Input validation is a crucial part of application security.
 Input validation failures can result in many different types of application attacks.
 These include SQL Injection, Cross-Site Scripting, Command Injection, Local/Remote File Inclusion, Denial of Service, Directory Traversal, LDAP Injection and many other injection attacks.
 In order to avoid these attacks, input to your application should be sanitized first.
-The best input validation technique is to use a white list of accepted inputs.
+The best input validation technique is to use a list of accepted inputs.
 However, if this is not possible, input should be first checked against expected input scheme and dangerous inputs should be escaped.
 In order to ease input validation in Node.js applications, there are some modules like [validator](https://www.npmjs.com/package/validator) and [mongo-express-sanitize](https://www.npmjs.com/package/mongo-express-sanitize).
 For detailed information on input validation, please refer to [Input Validation Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html).

 #### Perform output escaping